smblott-github/chromi/README.md

 working correctly, then these heartbeats (and all other messages) appear on the server's standard output (URL decoded).

-The server might beneficially be run under the supervision of a supervisor daemon such as [daemontools](http://cr.yp.to/daemontools.html) or [supervisord](http://supervisord.org/).
+The server might beneficially be run under the control of a supervisor daemon such as [daemontools](http://cr.yp.to/daemontools.html) or [supervisord](http://supervisord.org/).